workshopper/scope-chains-closures/garbage-collection/problem.md

 Every javascript runtime has their own algorithm for garbage collection, but most use a variation of Mark & Sweep.
 The Mark & Sweep algorithm works by marking references to memory (variables, functions, etc) which are still reachable from active code.
-Any reference which is not marked, is sweeped into the garbage (ie; the memory is freed).
+Any reference which is not marked, is swept into the garbage (i.e. the memory is freed).

 This concept of marking reachable memory is particulary relevant to closures: